winks/f5n.org/content/blog/2020/advent-of-code-2020.md

 ## Day 15 - Rambunctious Recitation

 The description text on this one confused me multiple times, it wasn't the problem so much that was hard, but extracting the specs was.
-Completion time seems to be 95 mins and 16 mins.
-Maybe there is a trick to part 2, because mine takes 60s to complete.
+Completion time seems to be 95 minutes and 16 minutes.
+Maybe there is a trick to part 2, because mine takes 60s to run.

 ## Day 16 - Ticket Translation